NorwegianVeterinaryInstitute/NVIpackager/CONTRIBUTING.md

     Please don’t restyle code that has nothing to do with your pull request.

--   You should add a bullet point to `NEWS.md` motivating the change.
+-   You should add a bullet point to `NEWS` motivating the change.

 -   You should add yourself as a contributor to the `DESCRIPTION`.